frankchieng/stable-diffusion-php/README.md

-stabilityai.php is the text to image landing page. sdimg2img.php is the image to image landing page. (upload img should be multiply of 64, otherwise the REST server will response with error) sdupscaling.php is the image upscaling landing page.
+stabilityai.php is the text to image landing page. sdimg2img.php is the image to image landing page. (upload img should be multiply of 64, otherwise the REST server will response with error) sdupscaling.php is the image upscaling landing page. sdimginpaint.php is the image mask inpaint landing page.

 chrome browser and mobile phone visit with various jquery plugins.

 tips:the whole project contains chatgpt and stable diffusion,so js/chat.js includes some chatgpt javascript,you should ignore it, backend administration contains chatgpt tokens consumption and fees codes and wechat userinfo,wepay integrated in this whole project,anyone want to follow leave a message here

 plan for future:
-complete the image to image/masking inpainting ,cuz stability.ai currently has no controlnet API for use, continue to follow the latest info on official website.
+complete various image generation AI functionalities ,cuz stability.ai currently has no controlnet API for use, continue to follow the latest info on official website.

 text to image generating examples:
 ![image](https://github.com/frankchieng/stable-diffusion-php/blob/main/assets/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20230511202653.jpg)